joekgilberto/joekgilberto/README.md

 ## Goals
 🔍  I'm currently searching for my first role as a software developer.

-👯  I’m looking to collaborate on anyhting from coding challenges to full-stack applications.
+👯  I’m looking to collaborate on a variety of projects, from coding challenges to full-stack applications!

 ### Please feel free to email me, connect, or take a peek at my work!
 I love to meet new developers.